Application Guide to Master's Programs for 2020

 11. Other supporting documents, such as abstracts of published papers, academic activities, merit or internship certificates, may be submitted in the “Supporting Materials” section in online application as well.

 (1) All the application materials in languages other than Chinese or English must be accompanied by the original copy and its notarized translation in Chinese or English.
 It is advised to have the original copy and its translation notarized at the Chinese Embassy in the applicant’s home country.
 Please stamp on the edges of all sheets with part of the impression on each sheet if the document consists of more than one page.

 (2) Applicants are expected to submit a complete set of application materials and will be held accountable for the authenticity of their documents.
 Incomplete or forged materials will be rejected.

-(3) In general, there is no need to mail original hard-copy materials through courier service (only applicants for the Tan Kah Kee Scholarship are required to send hard-copy materials).
+(3) In general, there is no need to mail original hard-copy materials through courier service.
 However, under extraordinary circumstances, the University reserves the rights to require applicants to mail original hard-copy documents for further review and identification.
 No application materials will be returned, regardless of the outcome of the application.

 V. Academic Programs

 For the master's programs on offer for 2020 entry (including the contact information of coordinators at schools or colleges), please visit https://admissions.xmu.edu.cn/16886/list.htm.